moodle/devdocs/general/development/tools/behat/index.md

     Then I should see "Moodle 101: Course Name"
   ```

-- **Steps**: Human-readable sentences that describes an action.
-There are 3 types of steps, "Given" describing the initial context, "When" the event that provokes a change and "Then" where the outcomes should be asserted.
+- **Steps**: Human-readable sentences that describe an action.
+There are 3 types of steps, `Given` describing the initial context, `When` the event that provokes a change and `Then` where the outcomes should be asserted.

   ```gherkin
   I click on the "Add user" button
   ```

-- **Steps definitions**: PHP methods referenced by steps when matching it's regular expression.
-The @Given, @When and @Then tags are descriptive and they are not taken into account when matching steps with steps definitions.
+- **Steps definitions**: PHP methods referenced by steps when matching its regular expression.
+The `@Given`, `@When` and `@Then` tags are descriptive and they are not taken into account when matching steps with steps definitions.
 The regular expressions placeholders are returned to the PHP method as arguments so methods can use them to tell the browser which button (for example) they want to click.

   ```php
   /**